db3net/MicroMVC/README.md

   |_views
   |_models

+## config/config.php
 ```
-You **config/config.php** file should look like this example.
+Your **config/config.php** file should look like this example.
 Note.
 The routing is stupidly rudimental.
 No fancy placeholders for vars...simply anything and everything after the directive ('controller/method') is considered an arg and passed along to the controller.
 ```
 $_config = array(